gbbarnard/CSI-2300-project/README.md

 I plan on building the board structure for the game.

 2nd:
-I plan on working the player ability to pick their symbol(x or o) and be able to place it on the board.
+I plan on working the player ability to pick their symbol(Red o or Blue o) and be able to place it on the board.

 3rd:
 The last thing is I plan on doing is working the AI, making sure it can place a smybol on the board and not overlapping with the player.